 Chemotherapy

-Chemotherapy uses powerful drugs to destroy cancer cells.
-Some types of chemotherapy treatment involve one drug, while others involve a combination of drugs, which is called combination therapy.
-Depending on the type of chemotherapy that you receive, the drugs might be in pill form or given through an intravenous (IV).
+On the other hand, chemotherapy uses powerful drugs to destroy cancer cells.
+Specifically, some types of chemotherapy treatment involve one drug, while others involve a combination of drugs, which is called combination therapy.
+Depending on the situation, the drugs might be in pill form or given through an intravenous (IV).

-Doctors might recommend chemotherapy for endometrial cancer that has spread to other parts of the body.
-They might also recommend this treatment approach for uterine (endometrial) cancer that has returned after past treatment.
+Moreover, doctors might recommend chemotherapy for endometrial cancer that has spread to other parts of the body.
+Alternatively, they might also recommend this treatment approach for uterine (endometrial) cancer that has returned after past treatment.

 Hormone Therapy

-Hormone therapy involves the use of hormones or hormone-blocking drugs to change the body’s hormone levels.
-This can help slow the growth of endometrial cancer cells.
+Hormone therapy uses hormones or hormone-blocking drugs to change the body’s hormone levels.
+Consequently, this can help slow the growth of endometrial cancer cells.

-Your doctor might recommend hormone therapy for stage III or stage IV endometrial cancer.
-They might also recommend it for endometrial cancer that has returned after treatment.
-Hormone therapy is often combined with chemotherapy.
+Furthermore, your doctor might recommend hormone therapy for stage III or stage IV endometrial cancer.
+In addition, they might also recommend it for endometrial cancer that has returned after treatment.
+Moreover, doctors often combine hormone therapy with chemotherapy.

 Immunotherapy

-Immunotherapy helps the immune system fight cancer.
-Immunotherapy is a group of medicines that stimulate your immune system to target and kill cancer cells.
-It can be used on its own or combined with chemotherapy.
+On the other hand, immunotherapy helps the immune system fight cancer.
+Specifically, immunotherapy consists of a group of medicines that stimulate your immune system to target and kill cancer cells.
+Notably, it can work on its own or combine with chemotherapy.

-You might have immunotherapy through a plastic tube that goes into:
+You might receive immunotherapy through a plastic tube that goes into:

-• a large vein your chest (central line)
+• A large vein in your chest (central line)

 Targeted Therapy

-Targeted therapies are only suitable for patients who have certain proteins in their cancerous cells.
-Your doctor may request tests on cells removed through biopsy from your uterus to see if these treatments are suitable for you.
+However, targeted therapies are only suitable for patients who have certain proteins in their cancerous cells.

 Bay Biosciences provides human tissue samples (human specimens) from diseased and normal healthy donors which includes: